Vice Ganda: Politics

-Vice Ganda endorsed Davao City mayor Rodrigo Duterte for president, during the 2016 Philippine elections, and has had him on as a guest for his late-night television show Gandang Gabi, Vice!.
-For the 2022 Philippine elections, he endorsed Vice President Leni Robredo for president, stating that "Tayo dapat ang manalo.
-Si Leni Robredo ang magpapanalo sa atin.
-Ang tagal-tagal na natin talo.
-Ipanalo naman natin ang isa’t-isa.
-(We should win.
-Leni Robredo will make us win.
-We’ve been losing for so long.
-Let’s make each other win)."
-At Robredo's miting de avance (final rally before election day), he also endorsed Senator Kiko Pangilinan for vice president.
+Vice Ganda endorsed Davao City mayor Rodrigo Duterte for president, during the 2016 Philippine presidential election, and had him on as a guest for Gandang Gabi, Vice!, his late-night television show.
+For the 2022 Philippine presidential election, he endorsed Vice President Leni Robredo for president.
+At Robredo's miting de avance (final rally before election day), he also endorsed her running mate Senator Kiko Pangilinan for vice president.

 Philanthropy

 In 2013, Vice Ganda auctioned off some of his clothing and performed for a fundraising comedy show and donated all proceeds to ABS-CBN's Sagip Kapamilya (Save a Family) relief operations for those affected by Super Typhoon Yolanda, one of the deadliest and most powerful tropical cyclones ever recorded.
 He also joined a charity basketball game organized by fellow celebrities and PBA players held at Ynares Sports Arena in Pasig City to raise funds for families affected particularly in the Visayas region.

-In 2020, during the peak of COVID-19 pandemic in the Philippines, Ganda donated face masks, disposable gloves, safety goggles, alcohol, and disinfectant spray for use by health workers in various hospitals in the Philippines.
-Apart from his extensive donation campaign for medical frontliners, Ganda also provided financial assistance to more than 400 employees of his cosmetics company.
-Ganda also launched his post-birthday donation drive for two barangays in Quezon City wherein he handed relief packs containing canned goods, rice, noodles, soaps, among others to 850 families in Brgy.
+In 2020, during the peak of COVID-19 pandemic in the Philippines, Vice Ganda donated face masks, disposable gloves, safety goggles, alcohol, and disinfectant spray for use by health workers in various hospitals in the Philippines.
+Apart from his extensive donation campaign for medical frontliners, Vice Ganda also provided financial assistance to more than 400 employees of his cosmetics company.
+Vice Ganda also launched his post-birthday donation drive for two barangays in Quezon City wherein he handed relief packs containing canned goods, rice, noodles, soaps, among others to 850 families in Brgy.
 South Triangle and Brgy.
 Paligsahan.

-Ganda was among the performers that appeared in "Pantawid ng Pag-ibig: At Home Together Concert"..He launched his single "Corona Bye-Bye Na" during the live telecast.
+Vice was among the performers that appeared in "Pantawid ng Pag-ibig: At Home Together Concert".
+He launched his single "Corona Bye-Bye Na" during the live telecast.
 The show aimed to as a fundraiser for basic necessities for those affected by the pandemic.
-Ganda also partnered with Angel Locsin to provide beds in a temporary air-conditioned sleeping tents for medical staffs and other essential workers of Taguig City.
+Vice Ganda also partnered with Angel Locsin to provide beds in a temporary air-conditioned sleeping tents for medical staffs and other essential workers of Taguig City.